MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 >
 > **The content is only consumed on the internal network**
 >
-> **The content does not need to be consumed on Mac computers or mobile device**
+> **The content does not need to be consumed on Mac computers or mobile devices**

-Users are not aware when a label uses AD RMS protection rather than Azure RMS protection.
-Because of the restrictions and limitations that come with AD RMS protection, make sure that you provide clear guidance about the exceptions for when users should select labels that apply HYOK protection.
+Users are not aware when a label uses HYOK protection rather than Azure RMS protection.
+Because of the restrictions and limitations that come with HYOK protection, make sure that you provide clear guidance about the exceptions for when users should select labels that apply HYOK protection.

 [Scoped policies](configure-policy-scope.md) are a good way to ensure that only the users who need to apply HYOK protection see labels that are configured for HYOK protection.

 ## Supported scenarios for HYOK

+To apply HYOK protection, you must use Azure Information Protection labels.
+For example, HYOK protection is not supported by directly applying Rights Management templates.

-The following tables lists the supported scenarios for protecting content by using labels that are configured for HYOK, and opening (consuming) content that's protected by HYOK.
+The following table lists the supported scenarios for protecting content by using labels that are configured for HYOK, and opening (consuming) content that's protected by HYOK.

 |Platform|Application|Supported|
 |----------------------|----------|-----------|